Lenceki/coding-challenge-data-com/README.md

  - Moya - For Http request call
  - RxSwift - use in data binding
- - RxCocoa - use to bind in view
+ - RxCocoa - use to bind data and view
  - ProgressHUD - Loading indicator
  - Kingfisher - Image downloader with cache